-Around the same time, Google announced they would be introducing their privacy sandbox and doing away with third-party cookies.
-Although there have been changes to some of their methods, Google are still rolling with a more privacy focused approach to the internet.
+Around the same time, Google announced they would introduce their privacy sandbox and do away with third-party cookies.
+Although there have been changes to some of their methods, Google is still rolling with a more privacy-focused approach to the internet.

 And Facebook?
-Well, Meta, as they’re now known, are still reeling from the changes introduced by Apple.
+Well, Meta, as they’re now known, is still reeling from the changes introduced by Apple.
 But they will quite likely be a leader in the metaverse – for whatever that’s worth.

 So, what does it all mean for the future of online advertising?
-For pay per click in particular, there are likely to be some big changes in the works in 2022 and beyond.
+For pay-per-click (PPC) in particular, there are likely to be some big changes in the works in 2022 and beyond.

 The rise and fall of tracking and targeted ads

-Since Google rolled out their groundbreaking internet search tool, pay per click has been used to monetise their business.
-And that makes sense of course.
-If people are looking for something then they’re more likely to be converted by a well-placed ad.
+Since Google rolled out its groundbreaking internet search tool, pay-per-click has been used to monetise its business.
+And that makes sense, of course.
+If people are looking for something, then they’re more likely to be converted by a well-placed ad.

 And with Facebook, the issue becomes even more complex.

-Some high profile scandals (Cambridge Analytica) and the issue of fake news on social media, societal polarization and extremism have added fuel to the fire with regards to how content is targeted.
+Some high-profile scandals (Cambridge Analytica) and the issue of fake news on social media, societal polarization, and extremism have added fuel to the fire with regard to how content is targeted.
 So the question of tracking and online targeting has been accelerated to the top of the digital industry’s to-do list.

 Whether or not the issues with Facebook have had a direct impact on Google and Apple’s decisions is open to debate.
 But the wider concerns around online privacy have been simmering under the surface for many years.